Computer virus: Infection vectors

-As software is often designed with security features to prevent unauthorized use of system resources, many viruses must exploit and manipulate security bugs, which are security defects in a system or application software, to spread themselves and infect other computers.
+As software is often designed with security features to prevent unauthorized use of system resources, many viruses must exploit and manipulate security bugs, which are software defects in a system or application software, to spread themselves and infect other computers.
 Software development strategies that produce large numbers of "bugs" will generally also produce potential exploitable "holes" or "entrances" for the virus.

 To replicate itself, a virus must be permitted to execute code and write to memory.
 For this reason, many viruses attach themselves to executable files that may be part of legitimate programs (see code injection).
 If a user attempts to launch an infected program, the virus' code may be executed simultaneously.
 In operating systems that use file extensions to determine program associations (such as Microsoft Windows), the extensions may be hidden from the user by default.
 This makes it possible to create a file that is of a different type than it appears to the user.
 For example, an executable may be created and named "picture.png.exe", in which the user sees only "picture.png" and therefore assumes that this file is a digital image and most likely is safe, yet when opened, it runs the executable on the client machine.
 Viruses may be installed on removable media, such as flash drives.
 The drives may be left in a parking lot of a government building or other target, with the hopes that curious users will insert the drive into a computer.
 In a 2015 experiment, researchers at the University of Michigan found that 45–98 percent of users would plug in a flash drive of unknown origin.

 The vast majority of viruses target systems running Microsoft Windows.
 This is due to Microsoft's large market share of desktop computer users.
 The diversity of software systems on a network limits the destructive potential of viruses and malware.
 Open-source operating systems such as Linux allow users to choose from a variety of desktop environments, packaging tools, etc., which means that malicious code targeting any of these systems will only affect a subset of all users.
 Many Windows users are running the same set of applications, enabling viruses to rapidly spread among Microsoft Windows systems by targeting the same exploits on large numbers of hosts.